abhijeet-ekka/abhijeet-ekka.github.io/README.md

 # 👨‍💻 Abhijeet Ekka - 3D Interactive Portfolio

-Hi there! 👋 I'm Abhijeet Ekka, a passionate frontend developer who loves creating immersive web experiences with 3D graphics and modern technologies.
+Hi there! 👋 I'm Abhijeet Ekka, an aspiring frontend developer passionate about creating immersive web experiences with 3D graphics and modern technologies.

-This is my personal portfolio website that I built to showcase my skills and projects.
+This is my personal portfolio website that I built to showcase my skills and projects as I begin my journey in web development.
 It features a fully interactive 3D environment powered by Three.js, with particles, floating objects, and smooth animations.

 ## 🌟 What I Used to Build This

 - **HTML5, CSS3, JavaScript** - The foundation of everything
 - **Three.js** - For all the amazing 3D graphics
 - **Google Fonts** - Orbitron and Inter for that perfect look
-- **Lots of coffee and late nights** ☕
+- **Lots of enthusiasm and dedication to learning** ✨

 ## 🎨 Key Features